The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 You can even struggle, but if you're willing to learn and eager to do what's necessary to get the work done, I'm happy to employ you.
 The more we can get that kind of thing going, the better.

 **Rico Smit**
 That is something I find very difficult.
-I've been on many platforms, like upWork looking for jobs.
+I've been on many platforms, like [Upwork](https://www.upwork.com/) looking for jobs.
 I see an opportunity and look at it, and I'm like, I can do this.
 I can do everything you need.
 I have all the requirements.
 I've got the technology, I've got the background, I've got an internet connection.
 I've got all of this.
 I only lack the three years of experience you are looking for.

 So, finding that one person that says, "Hey listen, this is your opportunity.
 Let's see what you can do." that's all you need.
 It is that one person that says I'm willing to give you a month worth of work.
 Let's see how you do.